-"Visual Earth: Milankovitch Cycles" was the second 3D interactive visualization in our series for teaching and learning about Earth, for which we collaborated with Prof. Taylor Perron and other geologists from the MIT Department of Earth, Atmospheric, and Planetary Sciences (EAPS).
-This application allows users to explore how the cycles of Earth's orbital eccentricity and axial precession and tilt affect insolation, seasonal changes, and climate.
-"Visual Earth: Milankovitch Cycles" was incorporated in the curriculum on climate within EAPS’s signature class 12.001 "Introduction to Geology" and is also available online.
+"Visual Earth: Milankovitch Cycles" is a 3D interactive visualization in a series for teaching and learning about Earth, for which we collaborated with Prof. Taylor Perron and other geologists from the Department of Earth, Atmospheric, and Planetary Sciences (EAPS).
+Students can use the application to explore how the cycles of Earth's orbital eccentricity and axial precession and tilt affect insolation, seasonal changes, and climate.
+"Visual Earth: Milankovitch Cycles" was incorporated in the curriculum on climate within EAPS’s signature undergraduate class 12.001 "Introduction to Geology".

 Artwork and interface design by Betsy Skrip